-The Wound, Ostomy & Continence Institute's WOC-EP sets the standard for education in the tri-specialty of wound, ostomy and continence and is recognized by WCET.
+The Wound, Ostomy & Continence Institute's WOC-EP (NSWOC program) sets the standard for education in the tri-specialty of wound, ostomy and continence and is recognized and accredited by the WCET and accredited by CNA.
 Graduates of this program may use the designation NSWOC.
 The WOC-EP acronym is not to be utilized as a designation.